 - have tons of your sent email landing in the receivers' spam boxes.

+What about dedicated servers, servers that you can be sure that you don't have any bad neighbor?
 Don't forget that you need to keep your email software (on the server) updated and maintained all the time as well.
 Imagine a number of extra tasks you need to do.
-Most business owners are not aware of this, it's like blindly use Windows XP in the year 2017 until you get a ransom malware one day and it's too late to do anything other than paying.
+Most business owners are not aware of this, it's like blindly use Windows XP in the year 2019 until you get a ransom malware one day and it's too late to do anything other than paying.
 This article on Digital Ocean describes the complexity of setting up mail server, check it out before attempting to run your own mail server.

 II.
 The challenges of securing your emails

 Your email is your online identity, sometimes it is even your single contact to the online world.
 Can you afford to have it hacked?
 Remember Snowden?
 Remember Hillary Clinton?
 What happens if someone can read all the content inside your mail box?
 What happens if someone can send and receive emails to and from your business partners under your name?

 Most small businesses do not have in-house IT teams so the website (and the email service) is usually set up once and forget.
 The hosting providers normally will NOT do any software and security upgrade for the software you install on the server, which means these businesses are exposed to a very high risk of being hacked.